-Criteria tables may now be attached to the Oregon Administrative Rules; therefore, proposed changes found at the end of the Toxic Substances rule state that Tables 30, 33C, and 40 will be attached as PDF documents (see this criteria table attachment language at the end of the Arsenic Reduction Policy proposed rule changes in Section 2).
+The Secretary of State Bulletin now allows tables to be attached to the Oregon Administrative Rules; therefore, proposed changes found at the end of the Toxic Substances rule state that Tables 30, 33C, and 40 will be attached as PDF documents (see this language at the end of the Arsenic Reduction Policy proposed rule changes in Section 2).

 340-041-0033(7) Arsenic Reduction Policy Rule Language

-The Arsenic Reduction Policy rule language adopted by the Environmental Quality Commission in June 2011 contains several typographical errors.
+The Arsenic Reduction Policy rule adopted by the Environmental Quality Commission in June 2011 contains several typographical errors.
 The typos incorrectly reference the Arsenic Reduction Policy as section 4, rather than section 7.
-This error occurred during preparation of the final rule and the Arsenic Reduction Policy was moved from section 4 in the proposed rule to section 7 in the final toxics rule.
+This error occurred during preparation of the final rule when the Arsenic Reduction Policy was moved from section 4 in the proposed rule to section 7 in the final toxics rule.
 In addition, there was an incorrect reference to a subsection.
+DEQ proposes to correct these errors.

 3. 340-041-0009 Bacteria Rule